 The case studies created from this SARE Partnership Grant will be replicated across West Virginia.
 The cooperating growers in this project and I have been invited to the meeting of Registered Dieticians for Hospitals and Schools in West Virginia in 2019 to discuss the output from the project and to try to replicate our project across West Virginia with both hospitals and other school districts.

 Education & Outreach Activities and Participation Summary

-In 2017, two on-farm field days were conducted.
+ASHS181In 2017-18, three on-farm field days were conducted.
 Leafy green production, pest management, postharvest handling and marketing were discussed with attendees.
-Data from the research trials was presented at 2 multi-state meetings with over 100 attendees.
-Two fact sheets were created in 2017 which included the “Season Extension Lettuce Guide” and “High Tunnel Spinach Production”.
-At the 2017 American Society for Horticultural Science Annual Meeting, this project has provided supporting data for a much larger Specialty Crop Initiative Project attempting to develop a more local leafy green production system.
+Data from the research trials was presented at 3 multi-state meetings with over 200 attendees.
+Two fact sheets were created which included the “Season Extension Lettuce Guide” and “High Tunnel Spinach Production”.
+At the 2018 American Society for Horticultural Science Annual Meeting, this project summary was presented as a poster.

 variety selection, pest management, harvesting, postharvest handling